MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

     * Navigate to Power Platform Admin Center at https://admin.powerplatform.com
     * In the left navigation page, select Environments, and then open your Bellows College environment.
     * Right mouse click **Environment URL** on the **Details** panel, then select **Copy link address**.
-2. If you do not have Power BI Desktop installed, navigate to https://aka.ms/pbidesktopstore to download and install Power BI app.

-> [!IMPORTANT]
-> If you experience issues installing Power BI Desktop using Microsoft Store, try standalone installer that can be downloaded from https://aka.ms/pbiSingleInstaller.

-3. Open Power BI Desktop, sign in if prompted.
+2. Open Power BI Desktop, sign in if prompted.

 2. Select **Get data**.